ajiwunmi/income-expense-tracker/README.md

 * Add income and expense entries via the user-friendly forms.
 * Navigate to the dashboard to view graphical representations of your financial data.
 * Receive email notifications as configured.

-## Contributing

-Contributions are welcome!
-Follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the [MIT License](https://chatgpt.com/c/LICENSE).

-## Contact

-For questions or support, contact [your-email@example.com](mailto:your-email@example.com).